Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Conclusions

 \section{Conclusions}

-In this paper, we have studied stochastic control and differential games when there exists path\hyph dependence in the control (or action) of the agent.
+In this paper, we have studied stochastic control and differential games when there exists path\hyph dependence effect of the control of the agent in the dynamics of the state and in the running cost.
 We have analyzed the important example of delayed dependence.
-The framework used was the relatively recent functional It\^o calculus, which has been proven to be an excellent tool to deal with complicated path\hyph dependence structures, see \cite{fito_greeks}.
+The framework used was the functional It\^o calculus, which has been proven to be an excellent tool to deal with complicated path\hyph dependence structures, see \cite{fito_greeks}.
 Although we have focused on delayed dependence, because of practical importance, there are no major impediments to examine more interesting structures.
 We hope this work will allow the consideration of different path\hyph dependent structures in other applications.

-Compared to the theory of \cite{gozzi_delay_1} and \cite{gozzi_delay_2}, that deals with just the delayed case, the method proposed here allows in principle very general path\hyph dependence in the controls.
-Moreover, the HJB found here is significantly simpler than the one of the previous reference and it could be directly applied to (Dirac) measures, as it was done in Section \ref{sec:example_control}.
+Compared to the theory of \cite{gozzi_delay_1} and \cite{gozzi_delay_2_I, gozzi_delay_2_II}, that deals with the delayed case, the method proposed here allows in principle very general path\hyph dependence in the controls.
+Moreover, it could be directly applied to (Dirac) measures, as it was done in Section \ref{sec:example_control}.

 Future research will be conducted to analyze viscosity solutions (existence and uniqueness) of the path\hyph dependent HJB derived here.
 Viscosity solution of similar PPDEs have been extensively studied in recent years, see for example \cite{fito_zhang_1, fito_touzi_ppde1, fito_touzi_ppde2}.
-Moreover, it would be interesting to apply the theory developed here to Stackelberg games, \cite{bensoussan_stackelberg}.
+Moreover, it would be interesting to apply the theory developed here to Stackelberg games, see for instance \cite{bensoussan_stackelberg}.